-Version Date Description Version 3.0 Date Description Clarified how the icon in the Flow View (see page 97) relates to Detecting Changes to Project Source Files (see page 279) Documented the new ease-of-use feature/button () on the Multiprocess View (see page 116) allowing users to re-open a pre-existing Multiprocess Summary Report (see page 225).
-For the Options View (see page 127), updated the listings of common options, and improved the content describing the Tcl interactions for viewing /changing implementation options in general Improved the description of the Power Dissipation Report (see page 224), including clarification of the ramifications of Timing Across All Temperature Corners (see page 232) The Projects View (see page 144) gained a new action: Reload Project (); added a screenshot and description showing how disabled constraints will be greyed out in this view; clarified details regarding the load order of constraint files.
-Tasks (see page 245): Clarified details regarding Adding Source Files (see page 256) to ACE projects, how the source file load order may be changed, and the ways in which constraint files may be enabled/disabled (instead of added/removed) for implementations Mentioned that it is also possible to disable constraint files in implementations, instead of completely Removing Source Files (see page 258) from projects Enhanced the instructions for Assigning Placement Region Constraints (see page 338) Renamed the section 'Getting Floorplanner Object Tooltips' to Choosing Floorplanner Object Tooltips (see page 294) for clarity Enhanced the descriptions of Loading Projects (see page 254) to cover both GUI and Tcl interactions, with new explanations of project locking and lock files.
-Added more thorough discussion of the license ramifications of Running Multiple Flows in Parallel (see page 263), and added a cautionary note describing how multiple implementations can unexpectedly generate identical results after upgrading ACE, along with the recommended fix.
-Tcl Command Reference (see page 420): Updatedreport_timing with newly supported command line options.
-Renamed 'display_rtl' to display_netlist (see page 454) which will better reflect the command's actual functionality Troubleshooting (see page 509): updated discussion of project locking and when forcing locked projects to load is acceptable; updated descriptions of font management; updated content for ACE startup error diagnosis (firewall vs license issues); added new content regarding missing icons for actions in menus.
+Version Date Description Version 3.0 August 19, 2018 Clarified how the local control in the Flow View (see page 97) relates to Detecting Changes to Project Source Files (see page 281) Documented the new ease-of-use feature/button (local of the Multiprocess View (see page 118) allowing users to re-open a pre-existing Multiprocess Summary Report (see page 228).
+For the Options View (see page 129), updated the listings of common options, and improved the content describing the Tcl interactions for viewing /changing implementation options in general Improved the description of the Power Dissipation Report (see page 227), including clarification of the ramifications of Timing Across All Temperature Corners (see page 235) The Projects View (see page 146) gained a new action: Reload Project (local projects View (see page 146) gained a new action: Reload Project (local projects View (see page 146) gained a new action: Reload Project (local projects View (see page 146) gained a new action: Reload Project (local projects); added a screenshot and description showing how disabled constraints will be greyed out in this view; clarified details regarding the load order of constraint files.
+Tasks (see page 248): Clarified details regarding Adding Source Files (see page 259) to ACE projects, how the source file load order may be changed, and the ways in which constraint files may be enabled/disabled (instead of added/removed) for implementations Mentioned that it is also possible to disable constraint files in implementations, instead of completely Removing Source Files (see page 261) from projects Enhanced the instructions for Assigning Placement Region Constraints (see page 338) Renamed the section 'Getting Floorplanner Object Tooltips' to Choosing Floorplanner Object Tooltips (see page 296) for clarity Enhanced the instructions, with new explanations of project locking and lock files.
+Added more thorough discussion of the license ramifications of Running Multiple Flows in Parallel (see page 267), and added a cautionary note describing how multiple implementations c Troubleshooting (see page 512): updated discussion of project locking and when forcing locked projects to load is acceptable; updated descriptions of font management; updated content for ACE startup error diagnosis (firewall vs license issues); added new content regarding missing icons for actions in menus.
 ACE v7.0 is the first combined release, supporting both Speedster FPGA devices and Speedcore eFPGA devices.
 Rather than parallel releases, there is now a single release,